speechbrain/speechbrain/recipes/LibriSpeech/ASR/downsampled_ssl/README.md

+# Downsampling inputs for faster inferences using SSL Models

 This repository contains the code allowing to reproduce part of the results obtained in the paper : "Fine-tuning Strategies for Faster Inference using Speech Self-Supervised Models:  A Comparative Study".
 The reported experiments are the ones leading to largest inference time reductions while keeping lower error rates, using a downsampling of the input sequences.
+You can download LibriSpeech at http://www.openslr.org/12.

-# Downsampling experiments :
+# How To Run :
 Three methods are prpoposed in the downsampling experiments, to run the signal downsampling one with a factor 2 downsampling:

 ```